doganparlak/doganparlak.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student at [University of Zurich (UZH)](https://www.uzh.ch/en.html) in the [Department of Informatics](https://www.ifi.uzh.ch/en.html).
+I am currently a master's student at the [University of Zurich (UZH)](https://www.uzh.ch/en.html), pursuing my degree in [Data Science](https://www.oec.uzh.ch/en/studies/master/it/ds.html) with a minor in [Banking and Finance](https://www.oec.uzh.ch/en/studies/master/oec/bf.html).
+Specifically, I am enrolled in the [Department of Informatics](https://www.ifi.uzh.ch/en.html) at UZH.
+My academic interests revolve around the application of Machine Learning and Network Science in the field of Sports Analytics, with a particular focus on soccer analytics.
+I feel fortunate to have the guidance of two esteemed professors, [Prof. Dr. Ulrik Brandes](https://gess.ethz.ch/en/the-department/people/person-detail.html?persid=239462) and Prof. [Dr. Claudio J. Tessone](https://www.ifi.uzh.ch/en/bdlt/Team/Tessone.html), for my thesis research.

-My major is [Data Science](https://www.oec.uzh.ch/en/studies/master/it/ds.html) and my minor is [Banking and Finance](https://www.oec.uzh.ch/en/studies/master/oec/bf.html).
-I am interested in Machine Learning and Network Science and their application on Sports Analytics, especially Soccer Analytics.
-I am grateful to be advised by [Prof. Dr. Ulrik Brandes](https://gess.ethz.ch/en/the-department/people/person-detail.html?persid=239462) and [Prof. Dr. Claudio J. Tessone](https://www.ifi.uzh.ch/en/bdlt/Team/Tessone.html) for my thesis.
-Under the supervision of Prof. Dr. Ulrik Brandes, I am working at [Social Networks Lab](https://sn.ethz.ch) as a research assistant and teaching assistant.
+To further enrich my academic journey, I am actively involved in the Social Networks Lab as a research assistant and teaching assistant, working closely under the supervision of Prof. Dr. Ulrik Brandes.
+This opportunity allows me to contribute to ongoing research and gain valuable teaching experience.

-I took my first steps to areas Data Science and Finance at Bilkent University where I pursued my bachelors as an Electrical and Electronics Engineering student.
-The idea of applying Data Science and Analytics to Finance and Business related areas made me feel excited and lead me to pursue such a master's degree at University of Zurich.
+My passion for Data Science and Finance initially sparked during my undergraduate studies as an Electrical and Electronics Engineering student at Bilkent University.
+The prospect of applying data science and analytics to finance and business-related domains excited me and motivated me to pursue a master's degree in this field at the University of Zurich."